sstefoss/cbh-assignment/Ticket_Breakdown.md

 ##### Description

-When facilities submit their reports, we need to enhance the report submission process to include the agent's `custom_facility_id`.
+In order to improve the report submission process, we need to enhance it to include or select the `custom_facility_id` for each agent.
+This will allow facilities to enter their own `custom_facility_id` when submitting reports.

 ##### Acceptance criteria:

-- Update the report submission process to include the `custom_facility_id` field for each agent in the submitted data.
+- Update the report submission process to allow facilities to enter the agent's data using its `custom_facility_id`.
+- Include the `custom_facility_id` field for each agent in the submitted data.
 - Ensure the `custom_facility_id` is associated correctly with the respective agent's data during the submission process.

 ##### Implementation details: